 The purpose of the current study was to determine the variables affecting the concept of peacefulness.
 To this end, by studying the literature of peace psychology, three categories of variables namely cognitive, emotional, and communicative variables were selected.
 In the first stage of the research, members of each of these categories were identified.
 The results of the first stage showed that there was a good index of reliability (Kappa coefficient) between the subjects and the experts in these categories.
-Such a classification has been developed for the first time and only few studies have focused on relationship between emotional interactive variables and peacefulness.
-Mayton (25), for example, found that there was a significant positive correlation between physical and psychological non-violence and levels of inner peace (self-acceptance).
+Such a classification has been developed for the first time and only few studies have focused on the relationship between emotional and interactive variables and peacefulness.
+Mayton (25), for example, found that there was a significant positive correlation between physical psychological non-violence and levels of inner peace (self-acceptance).
 This finding is consistent with the results of the first phase of our research.
-In another study, students with low levels of neuroticism, which are a characteristic of people with high intrapersonal peacefulness, were found more likely to use negotiation in their communication conflicts (78).
+In another study, students with low levels of neuroticism, which are a characteristic of people with intrapersonal peacefulness, were found more negotiation likely to use in their communication conflicts (78).

-Results of the second phase of the study showed that variables such as hope, conflict resolution skill, self-compassion, need for cognition, inhibitory control and perspectivetaking had significant positive correlation with peacefulness, while aggression and distress had a significant negative correlation with this variable.
-Based on the unique form of the network-like diagram of relations and peace variables, authors of the current study suggest the "Fish of Peace" title for this diagram.
+Results of the second phase of the study showed that variables such as hope, conflict resolution skill, self-compassion, need for cognition, inhibitory control perspective-taking had significant positive peacefulness, correlation with aggression and distress had a significant negative correlation with this variable.
+Based on the unique form of the networklike diagram of relations and peace variables, authors of the current study suggest the "Fish of Peace" title for this diagram.
 This fish of peace swallows anger and distress and turns them into hope, forgiveness and optimism.
-Results of this section of the research are in agreement with other research findings which showed that self-acceptance was a psychological concept.
-This concept, on the one hand, had a significant positive relationship with positive emotions (6) and life satisfaction (7), and on the other hand, exhibited a significant negative relationship with negative emotions neuroticism (8).
+Results of this section of the research are in agreement with other research findings which showed that self-acceptance was psychological a concept.
+This concept, on the one hand, had a significant positive relationship with positive emotions (6) and life satisfaction (7), and on the other hand, exhibited a negative relationship significant negative emotions and neuroticism (8).